evanlinjin/recipe-manager/README.md

 # Recipe Manager
 [recipemanager.io](https://recipemanager.io/)

 Recipe Manager is a cross-platform application for managing recipes in teams.
-It features high security, real-time updates and a convergent UI design. **Most of these features have yet to be implemented.**
+It features real-time updates and a convergent UI design. **Most of these features have yet to be implemented.**

-The project is an attempt on making real-time secure network communication in Qt easier.
+The project is an experiment to explore the possibilty of a fully cross-platform app written with Qt.
 It is a combination of both, a server side app written in Golang and a client side app in Qt (C++/QML).

 ## Specifications
-Specifications for the project, including it's network communication protocol, will be provided in the [Github Wiki](https://github.com/evanlinjin/recipe-manager/wiki) for this repo.
+Specifications for the project, including it's communication protocol, will be provided in the [Github Wiki](https://github.com/evanlinjin/recipe-manager/wiki) for this repo.

 These are rather incomplete for the time being.